-This magical holiday marketplace in Washington, DC is worth multiple trips, thanks to a rotating cast of vendors and performers.
+This magical holiday marketplace in Washington, DC is worth multiple trips, thanks to a rotating cast of local vendors and performers.

 Where is the Downtown Holiday Market?
 What’s nearby?